30 Secret Wonders to Discover in Regional Australia

 Go deep at Eight Mile Creek, SA

-21/32Bush snorkelling?
-Yep, it really is a thing.
+20/31Bush snorkelling?
+Yep, it’s a thing.
 Dip your toes in at Ewens Ponds near Mount Gambier.
-While the three pools aren’t much to look at from the surface, dive in and you’ll be blown away by the greenery, fish and crays that dwell up to 10 metres below.
-The limestone-filtered water is clear but chilly, sitting between 10 and 15°C, so you’ll need a wetsuit.
-You can hire gear for ages six and up at the nearby Allendale East General Store (08 8738 7274).
+While the three pools aren’t much to look at from the surface, dive in (pending water levels, of course) and you’ll be blown away by the greenery, fish and crays that dwell up to 10 metres below.
+The limestone-filtered water is clear but chilly, sitting at around 15°C, so you’ll need a wetsuit.
+You can hire gear for ages six and up at the nearby Allendale East General Store (50-52 Bay Road, Allendale East; 08 8738 7274).

 Have a devil of a time in the Upper Hunter, NSW